 John 16

-One of the most comforting aspects of John 16 is the promise of the Holy Spirit.
-Jesus explains that His departure is necessary so that the Advocate, the Holy Spirit, can come.
-This Spirit will not only comfort and guide us but also empower us with the same Spirit that raised Jesus from the dead.
-Imagine that—the very Spirit that gave Jesus victory over death is now available to strengthen and guide us!
+One of the most comforting promises in John 16 is the gift of the Holy Spirit.
+Jesus assures His disciples that His departure is necessary so that the Advocate, the Holy Spirit, can come.
+The Spirit not only comforts and guides but empowers us, the very Spirit that raised Jesus from the dead.
+The Holy Spirit’s role is vital in helping us navigate life’s challenges, convicting the world of sin, and guiding us toward righteousness.
+With the Holy Spirit's power, we can stand firm in faith, even amidst persecution and hardship.

 Previous